Al-Tirmidhi: Name and lineage

 He was also known by the laqab "ad-Darir" ("the Blind").
 It has been said that he was born blind, but the majority of scholars agree that he became blind later in his life.

 At-Tirmidhi's grandfather was originally from Marw (Persian: Merv), but moved to Tirmidh.

 According to Britannica Online, he was an Arab.
 According to S.H.
 Nasr and M. Mutahhari in The Cambridge History of Iran, Al-Tirmidhi was of Persian ethnicity.
 His uncle was the famous Sufi Abu Bakr al-Warraq.
-Al-Warraq was the teacher of Al-Hakim al-Samarqandi, a known associate of the famous theologian Abu Mansur Al-Matuiridi.
+Al-Warraq was the teacher of Al-Hakim al-Samarqandi, a known associate of the famous theologian Abu Mansur Al-Maturidi.

 Birth

 Muhammad ibn `Isa at-Tirmidhi was born during the reign of the Abbasid caliph al-Ma'mun.
 His year of birth has been reported as 209 AH (824/825).
 Adh-Dhahabi only states that at-Tirmidhi was born near the year 210 AH (825/826), thus some sources give his year of birth as 210 AH.
 Some sources indicate that he was born in Mecca (Siddiqi says he was born in Mecca in 206 AH (821/822)) while others say he was born in Tirmidh (Persian: Termez), in what is now southern Uzbekistan.
 The stronger opinion is that he was born in Tirmidh.
 Specifically, he was born in one of its suburbs, the village of Bugh (hence the nisbats "at-Tirmidhi" and "al-Bughi").